 Evie's Detailed Story Below:

-Evie arrived to B-Squad near the end of February and could be described as nothing short of a Hot Mess Express.
-Her laundry list of health and physical issues included being malnourished, head tilt with left facial paralysis, grade 4 heart murmur, double ear infection, upper respiratory infection, gastroenteristis, and skin infection.
+Evie arrived at B-Squad near the end of February and could be described as nothing short of a Hot Mess Express.
+Her laundry list of health and physical issues included being malnourished, head tilt with left facial paralysis, grade 4 heart murmur, double ear infection, upper respiratory infection, gastroenteritis, and skin infection.
 Our amazing veterinary team went to work and began treating each of these issues while Evie was placed in a medical foster home for close observation.

 Evie visited Dr. George (cardiologist) at the Animal Emergency & Referral Center of Minnesota in March where she was diagnosed with severe pulmonic stenosis, an inherited heart defect that causes thickened pulmonic valve leaflets that do not open as well as they should.
 This makes it hard for the heart to pump blood to the lungs.
 This puts Evie at risk for complications of fainting, exercise, intolerance, or fluid in the belly (congestive right heart failure).
 This can also cause weakness, collapse, and even sudden death from fast arrhythmias (ventricular tachycardia and/or fibrillation).
-The treatment of choice for this disease is balloon valvuloplasty, a minimally-invasive procedure in which a balloon is inflated across the fused valve leaflets to open them more, with goal of reducing the severity of the obstruction.
-If successful, this will hopefully reduce the risk of complications and improve both quality and quantity of life.
+The treatment of choice for this disease is balloon valvuloplasty, a minimally invasive procedure in which a balloon is inflated across the fused valve leaflets to open them more, with the goal of reducing the severity of the obstruction.
+If successful, this will hopefully reduce the risk of complications and improve quality and quantity of life.

 These are two more expensive surgeries, but we know that Evie is worth every penny!
 She has come so far while in rescue and is such a character!
-It absolutely breaks our hearts knowing she has likely suffered in pain for years.
+It breaks our hearts knowing she has likely suffered in pain for years.
 We are beyond excited to give Evie this opportunity for a brand new life filled with love and happiness!

 Read Latest Update